GMIVLs/AnimationEngineCPP/docs/own_docs/cpp_fudamentals/build_types.md

 # Build Type in CPP

 keyword: static, dynamic, framework

+1. git subdirectory ( my favourite method!) with a script for fetching and update (similar to googletest library)
+2. Using vckpg and find_package in CMakeLists.txt (similar to golog::golog
+   library)
+3. Manually connect them inside CMakeLists.txt using the direct path to the include and lib files (SDL2)
+4. Pass all the definition to the run command using the flags of clang++ , see Makefile the command run
+5. Using a manual bash/zsh script (automate) the download of the libraries (similar to what we did with SDL2)

 Here's a table that compares dynamic libraries and static libraries in various aspects: